Clark University: Academic facilities

 The Lasry Center for Bioscience (named for hedge fund manager Marc Lasry and his wife Cathy, both alumni) houses the biology department.
 It received a LEED Gold certification for its energy efficiency.

 The Little Center is the alternate performing arts venue, with its largest room, the Michelson Theater seating 120.

 The Academic Commons, also known as the AC, acts as a study area and lounge for the students, and incorporates a Sodexo coffeehouse named Jazzmans, a quiet study area, a computer room, and the Mosakowski Institute for Public Enterprises.
 The Goddard Library is upstairs from the Academic Commons and houses more than 375,000 volumes.

+In fall 2023, Clark opened its newest academic building, the Center for Media Arts, Computing, and Design located at 7 Hawthorne Street.
+The 70,000 square foot facility was designed by Ayers Saint Gross and is home to the Becker School of Design and Technology, the Department of Computer Science, and programs within the Department of Visual and Performing Arts.
+The center hosts an AR/VR lab, multimedia gallery, makerspace, robotics lab, active learning classroom, flexible classroom space, and more.
+It received a LEED Gold certification for its energy efficiency and is the first building on campus to use geothermal wells for heating and cooling.